Your administrator Components are also used in the administrator area of your website.

 Your extensions manager component lets you install, update, uninstall and manage all of your extensions.

-The extensions manager has been extensively redesigned, although the core install and uninstall functionality remains the same as way back in Joomla!
-1.5.
+The extensions manager has been extensively redesigned, although the core install and uninstall functionality remains the same as way back in Joomla version 1.5.

 Your menu manager component lets you create the menus you see displayed on your website.